oliviabrz/NBA/README.md

     - Remote repositories are hosted on a server, such as GitHub
 ## Concepts
 - SOC (separation of concerns)
+    - the process of separating unrelated functionality from each other
+    - achieved through functions, classes, modules, etc.
+    - makes code more understandable and maintainable
 - ### Network Concepts
     - localhost and 127.0.0.1
+        - a hostname that refers to the current computer at the network level
-        - /etc/hosts file
+        - defined in `/etc/hosts` file
-    - DNS (domain name system)
+    - DNS/Domain Name (domain name system)
+        - Domain name
+            - a user friendly name for an IP Address
+            - example: `olib.cloud`
-        - maps domain name to an IP address
+        - DNS maps domain name to an IP address
-        - domain name
+            - example: `nslookup olib.cloud`
-            -
+    - IP Address
+        - a unique **Internet Protocol** address that identifies a device on the internet or a local network
-    - port numbers
+    - Port Number
+        - Identifies a particular application or service on a system
-        -as an example, think of IP address as an apartment building street address, and port number as a specific apartment number
+        - Example: think of an IP address as an apartment building's street address, and port number as a specific apartment number
 ## Compute Resources
 - CPU